-Students who have attended other colleges or universities and who wish to receive a transfer credit evaluation must submit to the Admissions Office official transcripts in sealed envelopes from the previous higher education institutions.
+Students who have attended other colleges or universities and who wish to receive a transfer credit evaluation must submit to the Admissions Office official transcripts from the previous higher education institutions.
 The Office of Records and Registration will evaluate and grant transfer of credit after the applicant has been matriculated.
 The student shall be notified regarding what credits have been accepted for transfer.

 Per the Comprehensive State-Wide Transfer Agreement, “All decisions made with respect to the transfer process shall be based on the principle of equivalence of expectation requirements for native and transfer students.”
 Upon individual review of exceptional cases, transfer credits may be granted from non-accredited institutions or through other forms of post-secondary education.